-Wear a surgical mask or homemade mask when in the same room with client and when providing client’s personal care.
+Wear a surgical mask or reusable mask when in the same room with Client and when providing client’s personal care.

 COVID +/COVID Exposed Clients

-Wear a N95 or KN95 Face Masks when providing client’s personal care, when in the same room with the client, when in rooms the client uses, when handling client’s trash, dirty laundry, and utensils.
-Surgical masks/homemade masks can be placed over the KN95/N95 to extend their usefulness.
-In addition, a face shield should be worn in addition to the N95/KN95 face mask when providing client’s personal care.
+Wear a N95 or KN95 Face Masks when providing Client’s personal care, when in the same room with the Client, when in rooms the Client uses, when handling client’s trash, dirty laundry, and utensils.
+Surgical masks/reusable masks can be placed over the KN95/N95 to extend their usefulness.
+In addition, a face shield should be worn in addition to the N95/KN95 face mask when providing Client’s personal care.

 Gloves should only be used when there is contact with bodily fluids.
 Wearing gloves on a day-to-day basis for prevention is not helpful as we touch our hands, eyes, and mouth frequently.